 Have you ever tried cardamom coffee before?

-I hope you did.
-If not I strongly recommend it.
+I hope you have.
+If not, I strongly recommend it.

 It is an incredible mood booster in the middle of bleak quarantine days.